 This treatment could be beneficial for those suffering from a respiratory condition or common cold.
 It would be added during your massage therapy session to improve respiration.

 Whole-body thermotherapy can improve your massage therapy treatment by detoxing your system through excessive perspiration and thoroughly warming up your muscles in preparation for deeper tissue techniques.
 Infrared sauna use has the potential to provide many beneficial health effects, although further clinical study is needed to support evidence for improvement of specific conditions.

-ONLY 1 SAUNA SESSION WILL BE BOOKED PER DAY DURING COVID-19 REGULATIONS
+ONLY 1 SAUNA SESSION WILL BE BOOKED PER DAY TO ALLOW TIME FOR CLEANING

 THINGS TO KNOW FOR SAUNA PROCEDURE

 · It is important to shower before using the sauna to remove the oily film from your skin.
 This helps you to sweat faster.
 It's also important to dry yourself thoroughly so that moisture on your skin does not slow down your sweating process.

 · Do not bring your cell phone in the sauna with you, it may damage the phone.

 · Use the time to meditate or silence your mind from your life’s agenda, breathe and relax.

 · You will need to hydrate with plenty of water before, during and after your sauna session.
 I will check on you halfway through your session to supply you with more water and a cool compress for your neck.